 5 surprising facts about sign language

 Auslan is the main language used by Australians who are deaf or have hearing loss (some Deaf Indigenous Australians use one of their native sign languages).
-Auslan is used by almost 20,000 people, and thanks to Auslan interpreting at daily COVID-19 briefings, awareness of the language is growing.
+Auslan is used by almost 20,000 people, and thanks to Auslan interpreting at daily COVID-19 briefings back in 2022, awareness of the language has grown.

 1. Sign language uses more than the hands